Storing your Will

 With a Solicitor

-Most solicitors offer fireproof storage for your Will for a small fee.
+Most solicitors offer fireproof storage for your Will for a fee.
 Storing your Will with a solicitor is ideal if you want the solicitor to be your executor.
 However, some people prefer to store their Will with the principal registry office, as solicitors can sometimes move offices or cease trading, and this could make your Will difficult to locate when it is needed.

 At a bank